halt-dos/hd-wiki-public/docs/enterprise/adc/listeners/monitors.md

 ##### **Health Script**

 This option allows users to select your custom health check script.
-This option will only be visible when HTTP is selected in Health Check Type.
+This option will only be visible when HTTP OR HTTPS is selected in Health Check Type.